HISTORY

 Pumpkins, Metallica, and Linkin Park. |

-| Best Rock
+Best Rock

 Instrumental Performance |

-Winners in this
+Winners in this category have

-category have included The Police, Sting, Yes, Frank
+included The Police, Sting, Yes, Frank Zappa,

-Zappa, Jeff Beck,
+Jeff Beck, Stevie Ray

-Stevie Ray Vaughan, and Pink
+and Pink

 Floyd. |

-| Best Metal
+Best Metal

 Performance |

-Started in 1990,
+Started in 1990, winners in

-Against The Machine, Black
+Machine, Black Sabbath,

-Sabbath, Korn, and Motorhead. |
+Korn, and Motorhead. |

-| Best
+Best Alternative

-Alternative Music Performance/Album |
+Music Performance/Album |

-Alternative artists
+Alternative artists weren't

-weren't honored by the Grammys until
+honored by the Grammys until 1991, and with only

-which has included such winners as Sinéad
+winners as Sinéad

 O'Connor, R.E.M., U2, Green

-Day, Nirvana, Radiohead, Beck, Coldplay, and The White
+Day, Nirvana, Radiohead, Beck, Coldplay, and The White Stripes. |

-| Rap |
+Rap |

-| Best Rap
+Best Rap Solo

-Winners in this
+Winners in this category established

-by gender in 2003 and 2004) have included
+in 1991 (separated by gender in 2003 and 2004)

-MC Hammer, L.L.
+have included MC Hammer, L.L.

 Cool J, Dr. Dre, Queen